-I’ve been fortunate to learn from teachers, healers and cutting-edge thinkers who help shape my therapeutic approach.
+I’ve been fortunate to learn from teachers, healers and cutting-edge thinkers who help shape my approach.
 My perspective is informed by West-African based spirituality, eastern non-dual philosophy and western mysticism.
 I believe that, as a practitioner, it’s my ethical responsibility to continue to commit to my own growth and healing.
 It helps maintain the integrity of my work (and keeps me humble).

 Please reach out with questions or to schedule a consult.
 I look forward to connecting!